 By the numbers

-Our Air Force is comprised of almost 2,900 Regular Force and Reserve personnel, as set out in the following tables.
+Our Air Force is comprised of more than 2,800 Regular Force and Reserve personnel, as set out in the following tables.

 Headcount by arm